herschel666/tiny-synth/README.md

 ## Idea

-Inspired by a talk of [Manuel Ruelke](https://github.com/homecoded) at the JSUnconf 2014 about low-level sound-synthesizing with the help of small algorithms, I built this extension to the `<audio>`-tag that takes the length in bytes and the song-algorithm via attributes.
-It then generates a Base64-encoded Wave-bytestring inside a WebWorker which is set as source of the `<audio>`-tag.
+Inspired by a talk of [Manuel Ruelke](https://github.com/homecoded) at the JSUnconf 2014 about low-level sound-synthesis with the help of small algorithms, I built this extension to the `<audio>`-tag that takes the length in bytes and the song-algorithm via attributes.
+It then generates a Base64-encoded Wave-bytestring inside a WebWorker which is set as the source of the `<audio>`-tag.

 The whole thing goes back to this article: [140bytes Music SoftSynth](http://www.p01.org/releases/140bytes_music_softSynth/).